raafik980/raafik980.github.io/_posts/2023-08-14-nmr-in-pycharmm.md

 ## Case Study: $S^2$ Order Parameters of the Protein Backbone
-The Python notebook example given in this [GitHub repository](https://github.com/raafik980/charmm-md-analysis-with-pycharmm.lingo/tree/main/nmr-order-parameter) shows how to calculate the Lipari-Szabo $S^2$ order parameters from an MD trajectory utilizing the pyCHARMM library and plot the data using Matplotlib.
+The Python notebook (nmr.ipynb) example given in this [GitHub repository](https://github.com/raafik980/charmm-md-analysis-with-pycharmm.lingo/tree/main/nmr-order-parameter) shows how to calculate the Lipari-Szabo $S^2$ order parameters from an MD trajectory utilizing the pyCHARMM library and plot the data using Matplotlib.

 The dynamics associated with each residue can be seen by plotting the $S^2$ order parameters as a function of residue number.
 In this particular case, a clear description of the lid dynamics can be obtained.